johann-solo/oliveandmango.github.io/site/content/blog/2018-03-19-weeknight-chili.md

 1. Add the chipotles, anchovies, chili paste and cumin and cook stirring for a minute until fragrant.
 Then stir in the tomato paste and cook for another minute.

 1. Add the ground beef and cook breaking it up and stirring it until no longer pink.
-Doesn’t need to be browned because it will continue to cook though as the chili simmers.
+Doesn’t need to be browned because it will continue to cook through as the chili simmers.

 1. Add the crushed tomatoes, beans and stock if using along with the cornmeal, and stir well to combine.